13 Fears About Your Lease & A Better Way to Conquer Them

 - Not having the right help for your business.
 Choose a real estate broker or advisor who’s very experienced in commercial lease negotiations.
-Also, check references with other business owners, for specific feedback around lease negotiations.
+Also, check references with other business owners for specific feedback around lease negotiations.

 - Rejecting a good offer out of emotion.
 Lease negotiation is a two-way street.
 Hear something you don’t like?
-Stay calm, take a deep breath before reacting.
+Stay calm, and take a deep breath before reacting.
 You should never reject a deal out of anger.

 - Relying on the landlord’s word on what is (or isn’t) permitted.
 Get permission from the city or township zoning officer before entering lease negotiations.
 Your landlord may really believe what he tells you, but he’s not the one who makes that decision.

 - Negotiating in “panic mode.”
 It’s so important to keep a level head whenever you’re negotiating.
 You have to keep an open mind and know that there are always creative options for any circumstance you’re in.